 - Asymptomatic bacteriuria – When bacteria located in the urinary tract beings to populate in an asymptomatic manner (no apparent symptoms), you will still need to take a round of antibiotics to ensure the problem doesn’t’ later result in a kidney infection.
 This condition is recognized and checked for by your physician via urine sample

-Week 10 To-do List and Reminders
+To-do List and Reminders at 10 Weeks Pregnant

 - If you haven’t already, purchase new bras, underwear, and clothing.
 Your growing waistline and immensely larger breasts will be comfortably swathed in maternity clothing that fits your new, albeit temporary, measurements

 - Keep a close lookout for signs of any infections, with any pain, discomfort, or burning symptoms reported to your doctor immediately